 Generally speaking, mid- to late-September is your best bet in Colorado for leaf peeping, and Crested Butte is no exception.
 Last year, however, saw a long and late fall foliage season that extended into October.
 Drive Kebler Pass, just west of Crested Butte, for one of the beautiful fall foliage drives in Colorado.

 Further west, on the California/Nevada border, the fall colors hit a little bit later in fall, typically in October.
-Roads like the one in the above photo, near Palisades Tahoe, are beautiful year-round, but especially during the month of October just before it starts snowing.
+Roads like the one in the below photo, near Palisades Tahoe, are beautiful year-round, but especially during the month of October just before it starts snowing.

 Mammoth Lakes in the fall is a colorful prelude to winter.
 The fall foliage starts turning by mid-September, and depending on the year, the color can remain as long as late October.